Once you have created the Sample Type

 Using the Create Samples From Grid

 tab gives you several options for entering sample information in the application directly, as opposed to uploading a file of data.
-You can manually enter values for all fields in a grid format, or use bulk insert and bulk update to streamline entry of similar values.
+You can manually enter values for the fields in a grid format, or use bulk insert and bulk update to streamline entry of similar values.

 Add Parent (Optional)